 This SAE Recommended Practice specifies performance requirements and test procedures for the strength and location of seat belt assembly anchorages.
 It applies to seat belt anchorages attached to vehicle body structure or to seat assemblies in the vehicle.
 Design Considerations are specified in SAE J383.

 This SAE Recommended Practice provides the method to assign numerical values of brake effectiveness, using data from single station inertia dynamometer effectiveness tests, and to identify a uniform procedure to mark these values on the edge of brake blocks in excess of 12.7 mm (0.51 in) in thickness.
 The edge markings are intended to provide relevant and meaningful data on the normal and hot effectiveness of brake blocks, using the reference full size brake assembly, to aid in the characterization of these brake block frictional properties.
 This edge marking methodology is intended to permit accurate identification of the effectiveness values over the full wear life of the brake block.
 This is accomplished by means of permanent markings on one edge of the brake block.
-The purpose of this document is to provide a uniform method for marking numerical values of normal and hot effectiveness, on the edge of the brake blocks, based on test data developed by SAE J1802 and obtained from the reference full size brake assembly on a single station brake dynamometer.

 This SAE Recommended Practice provides the test procedure and methods to calculate the effectiveness of brake blocks, using an inertia dynamometer.
 To minimize testing variability, and to optimize standardization and correlation, a single, high volume size of brake block is specified (FMSI No. 4515E) and evaluated in a reference S-cam brake assembly of 419 mm x 178 mm (16.5 in x 7.0 in) size, using a specified brake drum.